Cyril Kongo: Art

 Kongo's art is based on lettering, i.e. large colorful spray-painted letters, typical of the writing trend of urban art.

 During his ephemeral art period (1986-2000), Kongo painted huge frescoes, on walls and various other supports, in Paris and its suburbs, but also throughout the world.
 The only remaining traces of his works of this period are photos and films.

 From 2000 on, Kongo started painting on perennial surfaces.
 In 2009, two of his paintings were displayed in the Grand Palais museum in Paris as part of the exhibition "Tags in the Grand Palais" organised by art collector Alain-Domininique Gallizia.
 In 2011, Claude Kunetz, a Parisian art dealer, organised Kongo's first solo exhibition "De la rue jaillit la lumière" (Light springing from the street).
 From then on, worldwide exhibitions have been numerous.
 The frontispiece of the Cité des Outre-mer in Paris is a mural by Kongo.

 With this recognition, prestige brands began to commission Kongo for the creation of luxury goods, including a silk scarf (a carré) with Hermès in 2011; a pâte de verre spray-paint can with crystal manufacturer Daum in 2016, and a watch with Richard Mille.
 In 2018, he is awarded the AD Great design award by Architectural Digest for one of the enamel plates he painted for six of the French luxury brand La Cornue stoves (sold $3000,000).
 The same year, he is asked by Karl Lagerfeld to design for the Chanel Metropolitan Museum of Art show.
-In 2021, Airbus partner with Cyril Kongo to design the cabin of their business jet ACJ TwoTwenty.
+In 2021, Airbus partner with Cyril Kongo to design the cabin of their business jet ACJ TwoTwenty.In 2026, the artist hand-paints a series of five unique Rolls-Royce « Black Badge Cullinan by Cyril Kongo ».